-The School of Medicine-based office administers the following graduate concentrations: Antimicrobial Stewardship and Infection Prevention, Cancer Biology, Integrative Physiology and Pharmacology, Neuroscience (discontinued and only available to students who enrolled in 2019 or earlier), and Regenerative Medicine.
+The School of Medicine-based office administers the following graduate concentrations: Antimicrobial Stewardship and Infection Prevention, Cancer Biology, Integrative Physiology and Pharmacology, Neuroscience (discontinued and only available to students who were enrolled on 4/23/19 or earlier), and Regenerative Medicine.
 Pursuit of a concentration is open to any student and requires no application.
 Successful completion of a concentration results in a note on the transcript that indicates the completed concentration at the awarding of the degree.
 Concentrations are not awarded without a completed degree.
 For information on all other graduate concentrations, including Religion and Public Engagement and Women's, Gender, and Sexuality Studies, please consult the Graduate Bulletin maintained and administered through the Reynolda campus.